norulshahlam/assignment-school-admin-api/README.md

 # Assigment for Cognizant technical assessment

 ### Introduction
 The Assignment School Admin project is an API that register teachers to students.
-It provides a secure and easy-to-use platform for teachers to view their list of students.
+It provides a secure and easy-to-use platform for teachers to view their list of students ([view requirement](https://gist.github.com/ongbt/b06720e106a4a02ddf33de7bc5537e19#backend-api-asessment)).

 ### Technology Stack
 The Assignment School Admin project is built using the following technology stack: